-Compiling the Works Requirements, continued

-6.1.5 Consents and licences

-The Works Requirements should identify what, if any, consents and licences the Employer has obtained in relation to the works at the time the Invitation to Tender is published and Instructions to Tenderers are issued.
-Appendix A contains a list of consents and licences that may be required for a public works contract.
-This list is not to be taken as a comprehensive list of all possible consents and licences that may be required.
+Part 6 Section 6.1 Preparing to invite tenders Compiling the Works Requirements, continued 6.1.5 Consents and licences The Works Requirements should identify what, if any, consents and licent the Employer has obtained in relation to the works at the time the Invitation Tender is published and Instructions to Tenderers are issued.
+Appendix contains a list of consents and licences that may be required for a public work contract.
+This list is not to be taken as a comprehensive list of all possiconsents and licences that may be required.
 Clause 2.3 in the Public Works Contracts (PW-CF1 to PW-CF5) deals with Consents that the Employer has obtained, leaving the rest for the Contractor to obtain.
 If the successful tenderer in the case of a design-and-build building project is required to obtain Planning Permission, the Works Requirements should detail this requirement clearly and should specify that attendance at oral hearings, and all costs, fees and documentation associated with obtaining planning permission, including any appeals to an Bord Pleanála, are at the contractor's risk and that the contractor should tender accordingly.

-6.1.6 The Works Requirements in relation to the Pricing Document Please refer to GN 1.5.3 The Pricing Document
+6.1.6 The Works Please refer to GN 1.5.3 The Pricing Document

+Requirements in

+relation to the

+Pricing Document